 How to get started building a communication skill set

-If you’re not able to do communication in your main work responsibilities, you can practise with independent work on the side, such as blogging, tweeting, media, podcasting, tiktoking etc. It can even be possible to write a book alongside another job.
+If you’re not able to do communication in your main work responsibilities, you can practice with independent work on the side, such as blogging, tweeting, media, podcasting, tiktoking, etc. It can even be possible to write a book alongside another job.
 (Though for anyone doing independent public work, make sure you avoid publishing something unintentionally offensive, as this could affect your career prospects for a long time, even if the offence is the result of a misunderstanding.)

 Having a portfolio of content can help you if you want to get into most communications roles, including ones at large organisations (like marketing or PR).

 For aspiring writers, we recommend getting into the habit of writing regularly — ideally every day (even if it’s only a few hundred words) — and posting your writing publicly on Facebook, Twitter, or a blog.